San Mateo County Community College District

-The San Mateo County Community College District is a community college system in California with three institutions: College of San Mateo in San Mateo, Cañada College in Redwood City, and Skyline College in San Bruno.
+The San Mateo County Community College District is a community college system in California, United States.
+It includes three institutions: College of San Mateo in San Mateo, Cañada College in Redwood City, and Skyline College in San Bruno.
 The district serves more than 25,000 students each day with both day and evening classes.

 History

 San Mateo Junior College was founded in 1922, and the first classes started on August 22 in a building shared with San Mateo High School on Baldwin Avenue and San Mateo Drive (then called Griffith Avenue).
 The first student was Marjorie Brace, who could not attend Stanford because of the high cost of tuition.
-Julio Bortolazzo is credited with the expansion of what had become the College of San Mateo (CSM) into the three-college District.
+Julio Bortolazzo is credited with the expansion of what had become the College of San Mateo (CSM) into the three-college district.
 In 1956, he formed a 27-member Citizens Committee to study potential sites for a new campus for CSM, which by then occupied the training facility originally constructed for the United States Merchant Marine during World War II at Coyote Point.
-The final report filed by the Committee concluded that San Mateo County needed more than one community college.
+The final report filed by the committee concluded that San Mateo County needed more than one community college.

 County voters overwhelmingly approved a $5.9 million bond issue in 1957 based on Committee recommendations, which provided funds to purchase the present-day College Heights campus for CSM as well as a 111 acre site near Skyline and Sharp Park in San Bruno, which would become Skyline College.
 In 1962, the 131 acre parcel for Cañada College on the border of Redwood City and Woodside was purchased.
 Voters approved another bond of $12.8 million in March 1964, which provided funds to construct Cañada College (opened 1968) and Skyline College (opened 1969).

 SB 850, introduced by State Senator Marty Block in 2014, allowed up to 15 community college districts within California to offer a single four-year baccalaureate degree program for a professional qualification that did not compete with existing four-year universities.
 SMCCCD officials pushed to have the district included in the pilot program, and the California Community Colleges Board of Governors selected the Respiratory Care program at Skyline to participate.